LNXSeus/Advancely/README.md

 ### Beta Testers

-Massive thanks to all the beta testers:
+Massive thanks to all the beta testers. _Message me on discord @lnxseus with proof of using Advancely before its full release and you'll be added here:_

 * ethansplace98
 * yumeko